eclipse-tractusx/eclipse-tractusx.github.io/blog-meeting-minutes/2024-06-20-security-hour.md

 ### Announcements

-- Reminder about Catenax-ng
+- Reminder about former GitHub Organisation Catenax-ng
-- Reminder to remove any test credentials/sensitive that are present in catenax-ng
+- Reminder to remove any test credentials/sensitive that are present in Catenax-ng
-- Reminder to look for the results of the security scans after migration to tractus-x
+- Reminder to look for the results of the security scans after migration to Eclipse Tractus-x